A clear understanding of the mortgage application and approval process can help you move forward and make decisions with confidence.

-To get started, fill out our “Let’s Talk Questionnaire" and we will set up a time to call you, or you can start a conversation with us using the chat bubble that appears on most of our website pages.
+To get started, fill out our “Let’s Talk Questionnaire" to provide some initial information, or you can start a conversation with us using the chat bubble that appears on most of our website pages.
 You can also call us any time at 1.888.540.1715.

 In this stage we review your application, support documents, and credit reports to insure that they will successfully support a mortgage approval.
 We also determine the best lenders for your needs.

 If it sounds like you could likely meet the requirements to qualify for a mortgage and would like to proceed with an application, we will email you a Mortgage Application Document, Privacy Consent Form, and a personalized Support Document Checklist as part of our Let's Get Started package, which will guide you through the application.